achrafBenHamou/Security/README.md

 # Security
-The project show how we can make a password attach using the combination of three famous atacks :
+The project show how we can make a password attack using the combination of three famous atacks :
 - social engineering
 - Brute force
 - dictionary attack